nowyouleeme/netflix-wrapped/README.md

 ### Run Tests
 **To run tests on the backend,** enter the backend directory using `cd backend`.
 Then run `mvn test` in the terminal.
-To run tests individually, go to the test class you'd like to run and click the play button on the left side of the code window.
+To run tests individually, go to the test class you'd like to run and click the play button on the left side of the code window. <br />
 **To run tests on the frontend,** enter the frontend directory using `cd frontend`.
 Then run `npm test` in the terminal.

 ## Citations